Query API

 INVALID_REQUEST | 400 | Malformed request body |

-INVALID_API_KEY | 401 | Invalid or missing API key |
+INVALID_API_KEY | 401 | API key is invalid or revoked |

 USER_NOT_AUTHORIZED | 403 | User does not have access to this project |

-MESSAGE_NOT_FOUND | 404 | Invalid message_id or not in project |
+MESSAGE_NOT_FOUND | 404 | Invalid message_id or not in project (the message_id must be a UUID returned by a prior query) |

 Error handling